ashishkumarshah/snake/README.md

 # snake
 This is an Implementation of the classic snake game.

+# Prerequisites
+1. Install node
+2. Ensure that npm is in your path

 # What Doesn't work
 1. The code to listen to the keyboard events and make the snake move accordingly isn't there in place yet.
 1. Also need to add buttons for mobile devices, because detecting keyboard events for this on mobile devices would be difficult.